Skip to content Accessibility statement

 International and EU fees

-This course covers aspects of physical geography such as glaciers, rivers and coastal environments as well as environmental hazards.
-It also covers other aspects of geography such as climate change, ecology and sustainability.
+This understanding will help us to address the world's environmental challenges.
+During the course you'll explore physical geography.
+This includes glaciers, rivers, and coastal environments as well as environmental hazards.
+You'll explore other aspects of geography such as climate change, ecology and sustainability.

 This course was formerly known as Environmental Geography (MEnv).